Looking to explore Adelaide further and get out of the city centre? Here are all the things to do in Port Adelaide during your visit.

-For more information, see the National Railway Museum website here
+For more information, see the National Railway Museum Port Adelaide website here

 South Australia Aviation Museum

-So this is the places to come to live out all those Top Gun fantasies as there is a F/A-111 here to have a look at.
-There are also tours available so that you can sit in the cockpit and really pretend that you are Tom Cruise.
+So this is the place to come to live out all those Top Gun fantasies as there is a F/A-111 here to have a look at.
+There are also tours available so that you can sit in the cockpit and pretend that you are Tom Cruise.

 See all the details on the South Australian Aviation Museum website here

 Port Adelaide Ghost Crime Tour

 With so much history in Port Adelaide, it seems almost a given that this would be a great place to run a ghost tour, and a group of locals have got together and done just that.

 The Port Adelaide Ghost Crime Tour is taking people around the streets after dark and telling you about some of these stories and pointing out some of the locations where the local ghosts are said to still hang out.

 Hear stories full of murder and mayhem and learn things like where the dead bodies were kept in The Port – and it wasn’t always the Morgue, which is also visited along the way.

 Look into some of the haunted buildings and see if you can spot the ghosts that live there – I dare you!